Get travel insurance for trips to Greece

 Accident, illness or injury as a result of intoxication

-Accident, illness or injury in any location the Foreign and Commonwealth Office (FCO) has advised not to travel to
+Accident, illness or injury in any location The Foreign, Commonwealth and Development Office (FCDO) has advised not to travel to

 Accidents or injuries that occur during activities such as sky-diving, skiing or scuba diving.
 If you plan on doing any of these activities, you'll need extra cover for extreme sports

-If you need to use your EHIC, make sure you’re treated by a healthcare provider that has a contract with the Greek National Organisation for Healthcare Services Provision (EOPYY) - use mountain rescue or the emergency services on a cruise.
+If you need to use your EHIC or GHIC, make sure you’re treated by a healthcare provider that has a contract with the Greek National Organisation for Healthcare Services Provision (EOPYY) - use mountain rescue or the emergency services on a cruise.

 If you need emergency medical services during your trip, call 112 or 166 and ask for an ambulance.

 You won’t be covered if you have private treatment or need to come home in an emergency.
-Make sure you have adequate medical cover from your travel insurance in case you need to use it alongside your EHIC.
+Make sure you have adequate medical cover from your travel insurance in case you need to use it alongside your EHIC or GHIC.

 Your UK car insurance should provide you with third-party cover as a minimum.
 Talk to your insurer to see if you’re covered for damage to your own vehicle.
 If you’d like more comprehensive cover whilst you’re abroad, you can usually upgrade it for a fee.